sorbet/sorbet/JRuby.md

 Basically, I take the _maven coordinates_ for a given java packet (replaced with underscores) and hand-create an RBI file for it.

-You can put as much as you need depending on the `#typed` sigils you are aiming for.
+You can put as much as you need depending on the `# typed:` sigils you are aiming for.

 ```ruby